sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 8

-Connect the HDMI-FPC cable to the display with the lettering up towards you.
+Connect the HDMI-FPC cable to the display with the lettering on the cable facing towards you.
-These cable are susceptible to breaking, so you might want to consider a tutorial on Youtube.
+These cables are susceptible to breaking, so you might want to consider a tutorial on Youtube.

 <img src="assembly-8.jpg" width="400">